joedjensen/note-taker/README.md

 # Note Taker
 This repository contains a note taking application.
-Using a RESTful API, a user is able to GET, POST, and DELETE notes.
+Using a RESTful API built in express, a user is able to GET, POST, and DELETE notes.

 This repository utilizes
 * JavaScript